BDC Hamburger Icon

 Removing user profiles

-Using the same WMI class, it’s possible to not only just view profiles but completely remove them as well.
+Using the same WMI class, it’s possible to view profiles and completely remove them.
 This is the same as going into the User Profiles box under System settings and hitting the Delete button.

 Did You Know?Did you know